LangilleLab/DalMUG/_posts/2019-3-29-Extensive-Diversity.md

 ---
-title: Extensive Unexplored Human Microbiome Diversity
+title: Extensive unexplored human microbiome diversity
 post_snippet: Many microbes in the human microbiome remain unknown.
 This issue is especially pervasive for individuals on non-Western diets since they are underrepresented in microbiome studies.
 ---